TehMerow/PBR_Bake_Tools/readme.md

 ***

-## Bake Textures with a single button
+## Bake Textures with a Single Button

 Individual buttons for each bake pass so you don't have to navigate a drop down menu